Matthes-Baer/nvim_config/README.md

 - Window Resizing with `<C-w><Left>`, `<C-w><Right>`, `<C-w><Up>`, and `<C-w><Down>`
 - Use `<C-x><C-o>` in normal mode to trigger code completion suggestion (Omni Completion)
 - Open the `+goto` menu with `g` -> e.g. jump to the file where a React component is defined with `gd` while the cursor is on the component's name.
+  - also used for any other "go to definition" situations
 - When you press `y` for "yank" anywhere, you will get a menu of what actions you can perform based on the yank.
   - `yiw` is to yank the inner word the cursor is on.
   - `yis` is to yank the inner sentence the cursor is on.